datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau_pre.md

 ### Prerequisites

-In order to ingest metadata from tableau, you will need:
+In order to ingest metadata from Tableau, you will need:

 - Tableau Server Version 2021.1.10 and above.
 It may also work for older versions.
 - [Enable the Tableau Metadata API](https://help.tableau.com/current/api/metadata_api/en-us/docs/meta_api_start.html#enable-the-tableau-metadata-api-for-tableau-server) for Tableau Server, if its not already enabled.